danvuk567/SP500-Stock-Analysis/Power_BI-Equity-Analysis/readme.md

-# Power BI Equity Analysis
+# Power BI Equity Analysis Report

 Before bringing in any data source in to Power BI to build a report, let's consolidate the data we need into a database view called *VW_Yahoo_Equity_Prices* in order to avoid bringing in unnecessary data.
-This is good practice when possibly dealing with large data sets and allows us to practice some data transformations in Power BI Power Query.
+This is good practice when possibly dealing with large data sets and allows us to practice some data transformations in Power BI **Power Query**.
 We'll define the view joining the GICS Industry Dimension table hierarchy tables to the Fact table *Yahoo_Equity_Prices*.

 ## *[Create-Data-Warehouse-Objects.sql](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Power_BI-Equity-Analysis/Create-VW_Yahoo_Equity_Prices-View.sql)*